Quick Answer: Prototype vs MVP

 What Is a Prototype?

 A prototype is a lightweight model of the product.
-It may be a paper sketch, clickable Figma flow, no-code mockup, clickable app shell, or limited interactive model that shows the intended experience without becoming the final product.
+It may be a paper sketch, clickable Figma flow, no-code mockup, app shell, or limited interactive model that shows the intended experience without becoming the final production product.

 What Is an MVP?

 An MVP, or minimum viable product, is the smallest launchable version of the product that delivers the core value proposition to real users.
-It includes enough product, admin, data, security, and operational support to learn from actual usage without pretending version one is the full platform.
+It includes enough product, admin, data, security, analytics, and operational support to learn from actual usage without pretending version one is the full platform.

 An MVP is the right format when you need evidence from the market.
-That evidence might be activation, completion, retention, paid conversion, operational workload, or sales confidence.
+That evidence might be activation, completion, retention, paid conversion, operational workload, sales confidence, or support volume.
 A prototype can tell you whether the journey makes sense.
 An MVP tells you whether the product deserves more investment.

-| Decision area | Prototype | MVP | PoC |
+| Decision Area | Prototype | MVP | PoC |

 |---|---|---|---|